-Applications are sought to fill positions as Economist (Administrative Officer level) in the Houses of the Oireachtas Service.
-A panel will be formed, the assignment from which is envisaged to fill a number of vacancies in the Parliamentary Budget Office (PBO).
-Assignment(s) from the panel to other units within the Houses of the Oireachtas Service that may require an Economist may also be considered as will future re-assignment between units.
+Applications are sought to fill the post of Head of Library (Assistant Principal Higher level) in the Houses of the Oireachtas Service.
+A panel will be formed, the assignment from which is envisaged to be to the Library & Research Service.
+Assignment(s) from the panel to other units within the Houses of the Oireachtas Service that may require a Head of Library may also be considered for re-assignment between units.